uw-cheme485/uw-cheme485.github.io/grading.md

 Homeworks will be graded by either of the TAs, regardless of section, as determined randomly.
 This will ensure fair grading across the board.

+*Note*: As this class will have specific software requirements, please let me know if this will be an issue for you.
+Note that all students have access to Aspen and Visio through their [RemoteApp cluster](https://www.engr.washington.edu/mycoe/computing/studentresources/remoteapp.html).
+The chemical engineering department also has computers available to students on the 1st floor computer lab.
+While Git isn't currently installed on these machines, Our computing and technology manager, Jessie Chiem (jchiem@uw.edu) can arrange to have Git installed manually on a few machines if needed.

 ## Pedagogy Research

 This year, we will be conducting research on the use of Github Classroom as a tool for homework submission and project management.
 Each section will use a different platform for homework submission: Section AA will use GitHub Classroom, and Section AB will use the UW Canvas system.
 At the end of the course, the course evaluations will include questions to assess: